 This involves upselling, cross-selling, renewing contracts and managing sales cycles.
 An account executive is also responsible for ensuring customer satisfaction and meeting sales targets.

 The role of an account executive is usually one of the most sought-after roles in tech sales.
 This is because it is often seen as a stepping stone to more senior positions after some experience as a sales development rep.

 More often than not, Account Executives do business in the SMB space.
 These types of deals are usually done with companies with a 5-100 employee count and, therefore, are not as complex as some of the larger enterprise deals.

 The average pay split for an Account Executive can be anywhere from 50/50 to 70/30 split in favour of the base salary.
 Because profit margins are usually less within the SaaS space and there is more emphasis on recurring revenue, you probably won’t expect fat commission cheques, but the money is still good.

-Across Los Angles, New York and San Francisco, the average base salary for a sales representative will range from $55-85k USD, with on target earnings up to $170k.
+Across Los Angles, New York and San Francisco, the national average salary for a sales representative will range from $55-85k USD, with on-target earnings up to $170k.